alertlogic/paws-collector/README.md

 ## Collection Trigger

-The `Collector` function is an AWS lambda function which is triggered by Timer based CloudWatch Event.
+The `Collector` function is an AWS lambda function which is triggered by SQS which contains collection state message.
 During each invocation the function polls 3rd party service log API and sends retrieved data to AlertLogic `Ingest` service for further processing.